 Select a fellowship that offers one-on-one mentorship from dedicated faculty.

-Enrolling in a program where you’re the only fellow maximizes your opportunities for individualized attention from faculty and a wealth of unopposed, hands-on clinical encounters during your rotations.
+Enrolling in a program with dedicated mentoring maximizes your opportunities for individualized attention from faculty and a wealth of unopposed, hands-on clinical encounters during your rotations.

 Make sure the program you’re interested in pairs you with a dedicated preceptor during your continuity clinic — a physician who shares your clinic schedule and guides your progress.